jdcalkins/ng2-data-table/README.md

-# Table component with sorting and pagination for Angular2
+# Table component with sorting, pagination, and row select for Angular2

 ## Demo